Nonsense (film)

 Nonsense is a 2018 Indian Malayalam-language sports thriller film co-written and directed by M. C. Jithin and produced by Johny Sagariga.
 It features Rinosh George in the lead role, who also composed and sang the film's original songs.
-The movie has many bicycle stunt scenes.
-Nonsense is the first Indian film to feature BMX bicycle sport.
+The film featured many bicycle stunt scenes and is the first Indian film to feature BMX bicycle sport.

+It bombed at the box office due to the absence of promotions as well as the producer cheating, resulting in his arrest.

 Plot

 Arun, a teenager was orphaned at a young age and is taken care by his grandfather.
 Though, Arun is backward at studies in his school, He likes thinking practical.
 However, his teachers misunderstands that he cannot study.
 Especially, his physics teacher Sheena calls him a 'nonsense'.
 One morning, Arun had befriended an auto driver named Santhosh, after he dropped him to school.

 One day, the students of his school are asked to leave because of bandh.
 While, leaving Sheena asks her colleague, Lakshmi to take care of her daughter, Jesna while she is away.
 Lakshmi leaves Jesna in the beauty parlour reception.
 Bored, Jesna sneaks out and finds Arun.
 Jesna recognises him and befriends him.
 However, a car hits Jesna.
 Alarmed, Arun takes her to the hospital with the help of Santhosh.

 Things take a turn when the doctor reveals that Jesna has lost a lot of blood and Jesna needs a unit of A− Negative blood.
 Arun and Santhosh struggles to search anyone who has A− Negative blood.
 Meanwhile, Lakshmi has discovered what happened and rushes to the hospital after calling Sheena.
 Finally, Santhosh reveals that he has A− Negative blood type and never said about it as he was scared.
 After returning to hospital Santhosh donates his blood.
-Jesna is cured.
+Jesna is saved.

 Back in school, Sheena reprimands Arun for not completing his homeworks.
 Arun agrees to complete his homework.
 Before leaving, Sheena thanks Arun for saving her daughter's life.
-Lakshmi asks Sheena about Jesna to which Sheena replies that Jesna is all ok.
-The film ends with the class leader of Arun's class, writing on the board, a quote by Dr APJ Abdul Kalam: 'The best brains of the world may be found on the last benches of the classroom' indicating Arun, who was in last bench of his class.
+The film ends with the class leader of Arun's class, writing on the board, a quote by Dr. A. P. J. Abdul Kalam: The best brains of the world may be found on the last benches of the classroom indicating Arun, who was in last bench of his class.